The Best Fitness Trackers for Kids in 2018

-The 128 x 36-pixel resolution display is the main feature of this product, tapping it can change to any of the ten digital watch faces, check messages that arrive, and update the device.
+The 128 x 36-pixel resolution display is the main feature of this tracker.
+Tapping it can change to any of the ten digital watch faces.
 Kids can earn achievements for completing activity goals, in which then they can share with friends and family members that are attached to your Family Account on the app.

 - Light and comfortable to wear